cairo-book/cairo-book/src/ch15-00-dictionaries.md

 ## More Dictionaries

-Up to this point we have given a comprehensive overview of the functionality of `Felt252Dict<T>` as well as how and why it is implemented in a certain way.
+Up to this point, we have given a comprehensive overview of the functionality of `Felt252Dict<T>` as well as how and why it is implemented in a certain way.
 If you haven't understood all of it, don't worry because in this section we will have some more examples using dictionaries.

 We will start by explaining the `entry` method which is part of a dictionary basic functionality included in `Felt252DictTrait<T>` which we didn't mention at the beginning.
 Soon after, we will see examples of how `Felt252Dict<T>` interacts with other types such as structs and enums.

 ### Entry and Finalize

-In the [Dictionaries Underneath](#dictionaries-underneath) section we explained how `Felt252Dict<T>` internally worked.
-It was basically a list of entries for each time the dictionary was accessed in any manner.
-It would first find the last entry given certain `key` and then updating it according to whatever operation it was executing.
-The Cairo language give us the tools to replicate this ourselves through the `entry` and `finalize` methods.
+In the [Dictionaries Underneath](#dictionaries-underneath) section, we explained how `Felt252Dict<T>` internally worked.
+It was a list of entries for each time the dictionary was accessed in any manner.
+It would first find the last entry given a certain `key` and then update it accordingly to whatever operation it was executing.
+The Cairo language gives us the tools to replicate this ourselves through the `entry` and `finalize` methods.

-The `entry` method comes as part of `Felt252DictTrait<T>` with the purpose of a creating a new entrygiven certain key.
+The `entry` method comes as part of `Felt252DictTrait<T>` with the purpose of creating a new entry given a certain key.
 Once called, this method takes ownership of the dictionary and returns the entry to update.
 The method signature is as follows:

 ```rust
 fn entry(self: Felt252Dict<T>, key: felt252) -> (Felt252DictEntry<T>, T) nopanic
 ```

-The first input parameter takes ownership of the dictionary while the second one is used to create the aprropiate entry.
-It returns a tuple containing a `Felt252DictEntr<T>`, which is the type used by Cairo to represent dictionary entries, and a `T` representing the value hold previously.
+The first input parameter takes ownership of the dictionary while the second one is used to create the appropriate entry.
+It returns a tuple containing a `Felt252DictEntr<T>`, which is the type used by Cairo to represent dictionary entries, and a `T` representing the value held previously.

 The next thing to do is to update the entry with the new value.
-For this we use the `finalize` method which inserts the entry and returns ownership of the dictionary:
+For this, we use the `finalize` method which inserts the entry and returns ownership of the dictionary:

 ```rust
 fn finalize(self: Felt252DictEntry<T>, new_value: T) -> Felt252Dict<T> {
 ```

-The method recieves the entry and the new value as a parameter and returns the updated dictionary.
+The method receives the entry and the new value as a parameter and returns the updated dictionary.

 Let us see an example using `entry` and `finalize`.
-Imagine we would like to implement ourselves the `get` method from a dictionary.
+Imagine we would like to implement the `get` method from a dictionary.
 We then should do the following:

 1. Create the new entry to add using the `entry` method
-2. Insert back the entry where the `new_value` eauals the `previous_value`.
+2. Insert back the entry where the `new_value` equals the `previous_value`.
 3. Return the value.

-Implementing our custom get would look like:
+Implementing our custom get would look like this:
 ```rust
 {{#include ../listings/ch15-dictionaries/listing_15_03_custom_methods.cairo:imports}}

 {{#include ../listings/ch15-dictionaries/listing_15_03_custom_methods.cairo:custom_get}}
 ```

-Implementing the `insert` method would follow a similar workflow, except for the part that we insert a new value when finalizing.
-If were to implement it, it would look like:
+Implementing the `insert` method would follow a similar workflow, except for the part where we insert a new value when finalizing.
+If were to implement it, it would look like the following:

 ```rust
 {{#include ../listings/ch15-dictionaries/listing_15_03_custom_methods.cairo:imports}}